Skip to main content

 Calculating Total items and Total cart value

-Now we will create a function named getTotal() to get total items and total cart value.
+Now we will create a function named getTotal() and call it to get total items and total cart value.

 function getTotal(cart) {